-To cite this article: Al Regulation, Tools for Navigating the EU Al Act: (1) Final Text with Interactive Table of Contents Al Regulation Papers 24-02-2, Al-Regulation.com, February 19th, 2024.
+To cite this article: AI Regulation, Tools for Navigating the EU AI Act: (3) FinalTextwithInteractiveTableofContentsAI Regulation Papers 24-05-5, AI-Regulation.com, May 2nd, 2024.

-This work has been partially supported by MIAI @ Grenoble Alpes, (ANR-19-P3IA-0003) and by the Interdisciplinary Project on Privacy (IPOP) of the Cybersecurity PEPR (ANR 22-PECY-0002 IPOP).
+This work has been partially supported by MIAI @ Grenoble Alpes, (ANR-19-P3IA-0003) and by the Interdisciplinary Project on Privacy (IPoP) of the Cybersecurity PEPR (ANR 22-PECY-0002 IPOP).